 3. Should I Switch to Google Analytics 4?

-However, the enhanced measurement events recorded by Google Analytics 4 are so rich that it could make sense to set up a Google Analytics account and run it parallel to your Universal Analytics account.
+However, enhanced measurement events recorded by Google Analytics 4 are so rich that, once setup is complete, it will likely be a benefit to your business in the long run.

 4. Which Is Better for Business: Google Analytics 4 or Universal Analytics?